 The negative overcurrent fault threshold (OCF_N_THRES) bit sets the threshold for the OCF when current induces a negative output response on VOUT (decreasing V{OUT} value from 2.5 to 0.5 V for the 5 V bidirectional variant); see Figure 33.
-Threshold can be set independently of OCF_P_THRES and can be disabled in device memory by setting the OCF_N_DIS bit to 1.
+Threshold can be set independently from the OCF_P_THRES bit and can be disabled in device memory by setting the OCF_N_DIS bit to 1.
 The negative overcurrent fault threshold feature is only usable in the bidirectional variant.